 - Second, avoid drawing the bar down behind your neck.
 This is bad and can cause stress on the neck and the shoulders and can increase the amount of flexion in the back.

 - Preacher Curl and Standing Biceps Curl: The Preacher Curl puts the spine into a compromised position and can increase flexion.
 This curl should be avoided.
 Instead I recommend the Standing Biceps Curl.
-The biceps curl is a great weight training exercise.
+The biceps curl is an effective and safer weight training exercise.
+In the blog post I present several variations of the bicep curl that you can make part of your program.

 - Tricep Cable Pull Down: This is an excellent weight training exercise and a great alternative to tricep extensions on the floor or on the ball.
 Pay attention to your alignment, isolate the triceps and try to avoid overloading the weight.